A Guide To Inverters

 Within the field of electrical engineering inverters have a vast number of application's.
 An increasingly common one is connecting solar panels to the normal AC power grid.
 They may also be found in some wind turbines where they enable the production of steady AC power regardless of the speed of the wind.

-In this Data Sheet we focus on small inverters as these are the most useful to those camping in tents, caravans and motorhomes.
+In this guide we focus on small inverters as these are the most useful to those camping in tents, caravans and motorhomes.
 Typically these are in the range 100 watts (W) ideal for low powered items like phone chargers and laptops to 3,000W for a kettle of heater although this high output would drain the typical battery set-up in minutes.

 Inverters work by taking DC power and switching it on and off through a transformer.
 This produces an alternating current (AC) waveform on the output side of the transformer.
 The ratio of the windings is such that the output is at 230V.
 The earliest inverters used a mechanical vibrator to do the switching, though modern types use electronics.